 D.W.
-Goerzen and J.J.
-Soroka
+Goerzen 1 and J.J.
+Soroka 2

-127 E - 116 Research Drive, Saskatoon, SK S7N 3R3 AAFC - Saskatoon Research Centre, 107 Science Place, Saskatoon, SK S7N 0X2
+1 127 E - 116 Research Drive, Saskatoon, SK S7N 3R3 2 107 Science Place, Saskatoon, SK S7N 0X2

-The major insect pests of alfalfa seed in Saskatchewan are Lygus bug, alfalfa plant bug, and alfalfa weevil.
+The major insect pests of alfalfa grown for seed production in Saskatchewan are Lygus bug, alfalfa plant bug, and alfalfa weevil.
 Pea aphids and grasshoppers are occasional pests.
 The following table gives an indication of the life cycles of Lygus bug and alfalfa plant bug in parkland Saskatchewan.
 The accompanying notes outline the optimum insect pest management program to follow for alfalfa seed production, followed by a list of insecticides currently registered for control of insect pests in alfalfa seed production.